 Debt consolidation is simply combining several debt payments into one monthly payment.
 There are several ways you can consolidate debt.
 Let's take a look at some of the most common ones below.

-• Balance transfer credit cards-These allow you to transfer your current credit card balance.
-The perk being that these credit cards often come with extended 0% APR periods, giving you a lengthy headstart on paying back the debt, interest-free.
+- Balance transfer credit cards: These allow you to transfer your current credit card balance.
+The perk is that these credit cards often come with extended 0% APR periods, giving you a lengthy headstart on paying back the debt interest-free.

-• Home equity loan-These are similar to mortgages and you will receive a lump sum upfront.
+- Home equity loans: These are similar to mortgages, and you will receive a lump sum upfront.
 One of the main differences, though, is that you must make equal monthly payments of interest and principal until it is paid off.

 #7 Make Wise Investments